Hyperloop pod competition: Tunnel-boring competition (September 2021)

 Applications were received from 400 potential participants but a technical design review reduced the number to 12 teams that were invited to Las Vegas to demonstrate their engineering solution to more rapid automated boring of a small-diameter tunnel.
 The winning team was TUM Boring from Technical University of Munich who managed to excavate a 22 m bore while meeting the requisite safety requirements.
 TUM Boring used a conventional pipe-jacking method to build the tunnel but used a novel revolving pipe storage design to minimize downtime between pipe segments.
 The second-place team was Swissloop Tunneling who achieved a bore of 18 m.

+Future

+A worldwide, college-level hyperloop competition is scheduled to take place in India in February 2025 at the Discovery Campus of Thaiyur, IIT Madras.
+The competition will feature a 410-meter hyperloop vacuum tube built by the host university itself that is expected to be completed by September 2024, placing it among the longest hyperloop tunnels in the world.
+This will be the first time India will host such a competition, which earlier used to be held in the US and Europe.